open-telemetry/opentelemetry-specification/specification/metrics/new_api.md

 ### Counter

-`Counter` is a synchronous Instrument which supports non-negative increment.
+`Counter` is a synchronous Instrument which supports non-negative increments.

 Example uses for `Counter`: